Sub-Linear Privacy-Preserving Near-Neighbor Search: Proposed Protocol for Sub-Linear Query Time PP-NNS

 \section{Proposed \sys{} Protocol for Sub-Linear Query Time PP-NNS}

 The security of the final protocol is based on the proposed secure LSH (described in Section~\ref{sec:secLSH}).
 Utilizing Secure LSH, we can generate $l$-bit embeddings, for some $l$, $S(.)$, such $S(x)$ is safe for public release.
-Assuming that we know such embedding $S(.)$, our final protocol for sub-linear query time PP-NNS works in three phases.
-The first phase is the one-time random seeds generation (off-line).
-Next phase accounts for one-time pre-processing stage and making the database (hash tables).
-The third phase is the online query phase.
-More precisely:
+Assuming that we know such embedding $S(.)$, our final protocol for sub-linear query time PP-NNS works in three phases:

 {\bf 1.
 Generating Random Seeds of $S(.)$:} This process needs to be performed only once and does not require any communication between servers (off-line).
-Two servers generate random seeds that are required in the black-box hash computation of $S(.)$ (in phase two and three).
-The final internal random seeds of $S(.)$ is not known to anyone and is secure.
+Two servers are required in \sys{}.
+They need to generate random seeds (that are used in the black-box hash computation of $S(.)$ in phase two and three).
+The final internal random seeds of $S(.)$ are generated inside the GC protoocl and is not known to anyone.
 The mathematical detail of secure LSH embedding, $S(.)$, are described in Section~\ref{sec:secLSH} while the details on its black-box computation are described in Section~\ref{sec:secure_hash}.

 {\bf 2.
-Constructing the Database (Hash Tables):} Every client $x$ computes his/her $l$-bit secure binary embedding $S(x)$ using black-box hash computation by communicating to the servers.
+Constructing the Database (Hash Tables):} Every data owner $x$ computes her $l$-bit secure binary embedding $S(x)$ using black-box hash computation by communicating to the servers.
 This $l$-bit signature $S(x)$ serves as the secure public identifier for client $x$.
-Server \#1 which possesses all $S(x)$s, pre-processes the collection of $l$-bit binary strings $\{S(x): \ x \in \mathcal{C}\}$ to create hash tables using the classical algorithm for sub-linear time search with Hamming distance.
+Server \#1 which possesses all $S(x)$s, pre-processes the collection of $l$-bit binary strings $\{S(x): \ x \in \mathcal{C}\}$ and forms hash tables using the classical algorithm for sub-linear search~\cite{Book:Rajaraman_11}.

 {\bf 3.
 Searching in Sub-Linear Time (Query Phase):} To find near-neighbors of point $x$, it suffices to find points $y$ such that the corresponding secure embeddings, $S(x)$ and $S(y)$, are near-neighbors in Hamming distance.
 Searching for close Hamming distance can be done very efficiently in sub-linear time using the well-known algorithms~\cite{Book:Rajaraman_11}.